England's white chalk cliffs are iconic. But don't expect to see them at Dover. The best views are further along the coast.

 Beachy Head, at 531-feet, is the highest sea cliff in Britain.
 It's possible to see it from the beach below but difficult to reach that way and time limited because of tides that rise quickly to a depth of seven feet or more.

-By the far the best way to see the chalk faces of this dramatic spot, dwarfing the famous red and white striped Beachy Head lighthouse below, is from a boat on the English Channel.
+By the far the best way to see the chalk faces of this dramatic spot, dwarfing the famous red and white striped Beachy Head lighthouse below them, is from a boat on the English Channel.